-Note: An antibody test, done through a blood draw, will only show that a person has the COVID-19 antibodies and has had the virus at some point in the past.
+Note: An antibody (or antigen) test, done through a blood draw, will only show that a person has the COVID-19 antibodies and has had the virus at some point in the past.
 This test cannot confirm the virus is currently active within that individual.

 Contact Tracing – a method by which health officials try to trace back the virus to a common point of origin; it is also used to inform people who may have had exposure to a person with the virus.
 Contact tracing for COVID-19 typically involves:

 - Interviewing people with COVID-19 to identify everyone with whom they had close contact during the time they may have been infectious,